nitrictech/docs/docs/reference/python/v0/collection/collection.md

 ---
 title: Python - collection()
-description: Creates a new Collection.
+description: Reference for Nitric's Python library - Creates a new Collection.
 ---

 Creates a new Collection.